Skip to main content

 Delivery Method: Online

-In this course students will learn to use mathematics in the brewery in materials control and development of beer recipes to determine precise alcohol levels, and grain and hop usage rates.
-Students will be able to develop their own recipes and test them in the practical brewing courses.
+In this course students will learn to use mathematics and statistics in materials control and development of beverage recipes to determine precise alcohol levels, and ingredient usage rates.
+Students will develop their own recipes and test them in the brewing courses.

 Prerequisites: None